Stochastic Forward-Backward Deconvolution: Training Diffusion Models with Finite Noisy Datasets: Introduction

 In this paper, we address these questions by connecting the task of estimating the original distribution from noisy samples to the well-studied density deconvolution problem \citep{Meister2009}.
 Through the lens of deconvolution theory, we establish that the optimal convergence rate for estimating the data density is $\Oc(\log n)^{-2}$ when $n$ noisy samples are generated via a forward diffusion process.
 This pessimistic rate suggests that while it is theoretically feasible to learn the data distribution from noisy samples, the practical challenge of collecting sufficient samples makes successful learning nearly unattainable.
 Our empirical studies further validate this theoretical insight and suggest the inefficiency of the current consistency loss outside the regime of fine-tuning latent diffusion models.

 To address the poor convergence rate in training diffusion models with noisy data, we propose pretraining models on a small subset of copyright-free clean data as an effective solution.
 Since the current consistency loss remains ineffective even with pretraining, we propose a new deconvolution method, Stochastic Forward–Backward Deconvolution (SFBD, pronounced \texttt{sofabed}), that is fully compatible with the existing diffusion training framework.
 Experimentally, we achieve an FID of 6.31 with just 4\% clean images on CIFAR-10 and 3.58 with 10\% clean images.
-Our theoretical results ensure that the learnt distribution converges to true data distribution and justifies the necessity of pretraining.
+Our theoretical results ensure that the learnt distribution converges to the true data distribution and justify the necessity of pretraining.
 Furthermore, our results suggest that models can be pretrained using datasets with similar features when clean, copyright-free data are unavailable.
 Ablation studies provide additional evidence supporting our claims.
+Code for the empirical study is available at: \href{https://github.com/watml/SFBD.git}{github.com/watml/SFBD}.